aerjay/algal-blooms/README.md

 *Ben is a junior developer with Aucerna*

 **James Xie, B. ASc.
 Engineering Chemistry**
 *James is an operations consultant at Stroud International, with experience in project management and process engineering design.
-James  has designed remote sensing and astrobiology payloads as part of the University Rover Challenge and Canadian Satellite Design Challenge, and is currently the assistant project manager for the 2019-2020 SEDS Canada CAN-SBX Challenge.*
+James  has led remote sensing and astrobiology payloads as part of the University Rover Challenge and Canadian Satellite Design Challenge, and is currently the assistant project manager for the 2019-2020 SEDS Canada CAN-SBX Challenge.*

 **Kal Radikov, B. ASc.
 Computer Engineering**
 *Kal is a junior developer with McDaniel & Associates Consultants Ltd. with experience in engineering and software design.
 Kal has worked on two hackathon projects including designing foldable oragami wheels to be used on a mars rover and an online Machine Learning diary to analyse trends in individuals.
 On the side, he is an avid painter working mainly with oil paints and 3D sculpture.*